cytopia/docker-dvwa/README.md

 >
 > https://github.com/digininja/DVWA

-DVWA has an official Docker image available at [Dockerhub](https://hub.docker.com/r/vulnerables/web-dvwa/), however by the time of writing this image did not receive any updates for 2 years.
+[DVWA](https://github.com/digininja/DVWA) has an official Docker image available at [Dockerhub](https://hub.docker.com/r/vulnerables/web-dvwa/), however by the time of writing this image did not receive any recent updates.

-If you need an always up-to-date version, use the here provided Docker Compose setup.
-The image is built every night against the latest master branch of the [DVWA](https://github.com/digininja/DVWA) repository and can also be built locally.
+If you need an always up-to-date version, you can use the here provided Docker Compose setup.
+The image is built every night against the latest master branch of the [DVWA](https://github.com/digininja/DVWA) and pushed to [Dockehub](https://hub.docker.com/r/cytopia/dvwa).

-Additionally this Docker image comes with **CTF challenges** that require you to completely compromise the machine and reach root access.
+Additionally this Docker image comes with a few **CTF challenges** that require you to completely compromise the machine and reach root access.
 [Read here](#pirate_flag-capture-the-flag) for details.

 [![Docker hub](http://dockeri.co/image/cytopia/dvwa?kill_cache=1)](https://hub.docker.com/r/cytopia/dvwa)